Langtanium/MineLittlePony-Bedrock/README.md

 Things may not work properly and are subject to change.

-Stable versions will be in the Releases section.
+Stable versions will be in the "Releases" section.